nwrenger/omega/README.md

 ```bash
 omega [path]
 ```
 That will open the editor.
-If the `path` is a file the directory around it will be the project directory.
+If the `path` is a file, the directory around it will be the project directory.
 Otherwise the `path` directly will be project directory.

 On the left side is a panel with the project directory where you can easily traverse your project.